-Applicants will be notified of their selection status no later than Friday, May 12th.
+Applicants will be notified of their selection status by Thursday, May 9th.
 This notification will be sent to the email submitted in the application, so please use an account that is monitored regularly.

 Formal invoices will be sent to each county which contain the total due from that county (amounts paid as deposit will already be subtracted).

 After the invoices are sent, and before final payment is due at UF, youth may cancel for any reason and not owe the balance of their $525 fee.
 However, they will still owe any chaperone fees due and the $150 deposit will not be refunded (unless another youth is waiting to take that spot).